-Balayage versus Highlight Techniques
+Balayage Versus Highlight Techniques

-Ryan Pearl, colorist at New York’s Cutler Salon explains that, “Foil lightens the hair from the root to the ends while balayage allows the hair to be softer or muted at the root, and then gets progressively lighter as it travels through to the end.”
+Ryan Pearl, colorist at New York’s Cutler Salon explains that “foil lightens the hair from the root to the ends while balayage allows the hair to be softer or muted at the root, and then gets progressively lighter as it travels through to the end.”

-Although balayage is known to process without foils, Stylist Nikki Lee from 901 salon prefers to use both: “I like to use foils when I balayage “foliage” because the foil helps to speed up the process and can lift the hair lighter than balayage.”
+Although balayage is known to process without foils, Stylist Nikki Lee from 901 Salon prefers to use both.
+“I like to use foils when I balayage ‘foliage’ because the foil helps to speed up the process and can lift the hair lighter than balayage.”

-Foliage is the perfect combination of balayage and foiled highlights, Chrissy Rasmussen, Owner and Stylist at Habit Salon in Arizona tells us about her favorite way of implementing the technique: “Right now, I see that clients love and want ashy, platinum, sun-kissed hair [and] I feel that I can achieve this look by combining these two methods into foliage.
+Foliage is the perfect combination of balayage and foiled highlights, Chrissy Rasmussen, owner and stylist at Habit Salon in Arizona tells us about her favorite way of implementing the technique.
+“Right now, I see that clients love and want ashy, platinum, sun-kissed hair [and] I feel that I can achieve this look by combining these two methods into foliage.
 I hand paint pieces of hair where I want it in a foil.
 I feel that using a foil can more consistently pull the clients’ hair past the brassy stage.”

 The Finished Results

-Pearl tells us, “The end result of a ‘foil high’ is a more consistent and pattern-based look, while a balayage treatment will result in a look that is more free-hand and organic.”
+Ryan tells us, “The end result of a ‘foil high’ is a more consistent and pattern-based look, while a balayage treatment will result in a look that is more free-hand and organic.”

-If you’re looking to have more of an all-over blonde look, Nikki Lee explains, “I have more control when I paint in the foil, and can also control exactly how light or dark I want the blonde to be.
+If you’re looking to have more of an all-over blonde look, Nikki explains, “I have more control when I paint in the foil, and can also control exactly how light or dark I want the blonde to be.
 The end result for traditional highlights is an overall lighter look.
 The end result for balayage is a slightly darker root melted into lighter ends, which I love!”

-Jessica adds, “If you’re more into an over all blonder look or all over highlights, I would go for the foils, because balayage a lot of the time won’t go as blonde as foils.”
+Jessica adds, “If you’re more into an overall blonder look or all-over highlights, I would go for the foils because balayage a lot of the time won’t go as blonde as foils.”

 How to Choose Which Option Is Best